What we do in brief

 Batteries & Supercapacitors

-We as a civilization we generate lot of energy but we need to store it to power cars, homes, laptops etc. One option is to store it as electric energy in the form of batteries and supercapacitors.
+We as a civilization generate a lot of energy but we need to store it to power cars, homes, laptops etc. One option is to store it as electric energy in the form of batteries and supercapacitors.
 Our research on electrochemical energy storage systems (batteries and supercapacitors) has focused on three interrelated aspects: ranging from the synthesis of active materials (nanostructured 2D materials, metal oxides), electrode fabrication techniques (3D-printing), and advanced characterizations (EQCM-D).
-We strive to develop eco-friendly and high-performance energy storage systems with profound impact on science and technology.
+We strive to develop eco-friendly and high-performance energy storage systems with a profound impact on science and technology.
 We have developed different surface engineering strategies to functionalize fused deposition modeling (FDM) 3D-printed frameworks for battery and supercapacitor applications.

-Excess of electric energy in our electric grids can be also stored in the form of chemical energy – we simply can covert water and CO2 to chemicals such ethanol which allow us to power cars.
+Excess of electric energy in our electric grids can be also stored in the form of chemical energy – we simply can covert water and CO2 to chemicals such ethanol which allows us to power cars.

 The natural photosynthesis process captures sunlight and converts and stores solar energy in the form of chemical energy.
 Taking inspiration from nature, an artificial leave or photosynthetic system harvests the abundant solar energy as the source to drive the reduction of carbon dioxide into carbon fuels, or water-splitting into hydrogen fuels.
 Utilizing photo- and electrocatalysts, these electrochemical reactions convert energies to cater to the ever-growing global energy consumption while producing a minimal environmental impact.
 Our research focuses on developing new types of catalysts and improving the efficiencies of existing catalysts.
 Our approach includes surface chemistry modification, band-gap engineering, co-catalysis effect, etc., by exploring 2D materials, nanostructures, organic and inorganic semiconductors to tailor efficient photo- and electrocatalysts.